treeverse/lakeFS/pkg/samplerepo/assets/sample/README.md

 <img width="75%" src="/api/v1/repositories/quickstart/refs/main/objects?path=images%2Frepo-contents.png" alt="The lakeFS objects list with a highlight to indicate that the branch is set to main." class="quickstart"/>

-_Let's have a look at the data, ahead of making some changes to it on a branch in the following steps..
+_Let's have a look at the data, ahead of making some changes to it on a branch in the following steps._.

 Click on [`lakes.parquet`](object?ref=main&path=lakes.parquet) from the object browser and notice that the built-it DuckDB runs a query to show a preview of the file's contents.

 <img width="75%" src="/api/v1/repositories/quickstart/refs/main/objects?path=images%2Fduckdb-main-01.png" alt="The lakeFS object viewer with embedded DuckDB to query parquet files.
 A query has run automagically to preview the contents of the selected parquet file." class="quickstart"/>

-_Now we'll run our own query on it to look at the top five countries represented in the data..
+_Now we'll run our own query on it to look at the top five countries represented in the data_.

 Copy and paste the following SQL statement into the DuckDB query panel and click on Execute.